Mohamed Medbouh: Skhirate coup attempt

 In the summer of 1971 Medbouh went to the United States for medical treatment.

 While there, at the request of King Hassan II, he made inquiries into the reason why Pan American World Airways had decided against building an Intercontinental Hotel in Casablanca.

 He was told the company had decided not to proceed after they had been asked by government officials for sizable "commissions".

 On hearing this, the king fired four of his cabinet ministers.

 Some said that the dismissals took place only after the ministers had made enough money from corrupt practices and it was time for others to take their turn.

 Medbouh felt the dismissals were not sufficient: the ministers should be tried and punished.

 He plotted a coup with Colonel M'hamed Ababou, the commander of the Military Training Academy.

 Colonel Larbi Chelouati was another leader.

 The attack was made on 10 July 1971 at the king's palace at Skhirat, on the Atlantic coast about 20 km south of Rabat, during the celebrations of the king's forty-second birthday.

-About 800 senior government members, military officers and other members of the elite were present.
+About 800 senior government members, foreign diplomats, military officers and other members of the elite were present.

 About 1,200 military cadets attacked, firing automatic weapons into the crowd at random, and killing almost 100 guests.

 The cadets had been told they were protecting the king against insurgents who had taken over the palace.

 They ran out of control when they saw the luxury of the gathering.

 In a squabble between the coup leaders, M'hamed Ababou apparently shot Mohamed Medbouh at an early stage.

 Medbouh reportedly wished only for Hassan II to abdicate whereas Ababou had more radical demands.

 According to historian Michel Abitbol Medbouh's death occurred "under mysterious circumstances".

 The king and his aides hid in a bathroom to avoid the shooting, then reasserted authority after being found.

 General Mohamed Oufkir arranged for loyal soldiers to oust the cadets from a radio station in Rabat from which they were proclaiming the end of the monarchy.

 Ababou was killed in a shoot-out.

 Ten of the leaders of the coup were executed, and others received harsh prison sentences.